 Hybrid – In this format, you will meet weekly in the classroom for two hours.
 However, your third hour of class will be completed online in Blackboard.

-Super-Hybrid – In this format, you will meet in the classroom three times during the semester: the first class, a class at the midpoint, and the last class.
-In between these in-person sessions you will log into Blackboard, at your convenience, to access weekly content and interact with your classmates and professor virtually.
+Super-Hybrid – In this format, you will meet in the classroom two-three times during the semester: the first and last class, and possibly another class around mid-semester.
+In between these in-person sessions you will log in to Blackboard, at your convenience, to access weekly content and interact with your classmates and professor virtually.

 You can expect to do one or more of the following in Blackboard for the online component:

 - Write reflections in the blog or journal.